Laurence Sterne: Death

-Less than a month after Sentimental Journey was published, early in 1768, Sterne died in his lodgings at 41 Old Bond Street on 18 March, at the age of 54.
-He was buried in the churchyard of St George's, Hanover Square on 22 March.
-It was widely rumoured that Sterne's body was stolen shortly after it was interred and sold to anatomists at Cambridge University.
-Circumstantially, it was said that his body was recognised by Charles Collignon, who knew him and discreetly reinterred back in St George's, in an unknown plot.
+Less than a month after Sentimental Journey was published, Sterne died in his lodgings at 41 Old Bond Street on 18 March 1768, at the age of 54.
+He was buried in the churchyard of St George's, Hanover Square, on 22 March.

+It was rumoured that Sterne's body was stolen shortly after it was interred and sold to anatomists at Cambridge University.
+Circumstantially, it was said that his body was recognised by Charles Collignon, who knew him and discreetly reinterred him back in St George's, in an unknown plot.
 A year later a group of Freemasons erected a memorial stone with a rhyming epitaph near to his original burial place.
 A second stone was erected in 1893, correcting some factual errors on the memorial stone.
 When the churchyard of St. George's was redeveloped in 1969, amongst 11,500 skulls disinterred, several were identified with drastic cuts from anatomising or a post-mortem examination.
 One was identified to be of a size that matched a bust of Sterne made by Nollekens.
 The skull was held up to be his, albeit with "a certain area of doubt".
 Along with nearby skeletal bones, these remains were transferred to Coxwold churchyard in 1969 by the Laurence Sterne Trust.
 The story of the reinterment of Sterne's skull in Coxwold is alluded to in Malcolm Bradbury's novel To the Hermitage.